Who We Are – The People Behind Casa Loltún

 09

-The main house was restored and got a second floor.
-Due to the monument protection, the second floor had to be moved back a little.
-The original pasta floor was partially removed and re-laid after the work.
+The main house was restored and received a second floor.
+Because of the monument protection, the new upper level had to be set back slightly.
+The original pasta tile flooring was partially removed during construction and then re-laid afterward.

 ...and the Apartments